kcarr/party-2020/README.md

 This was a fun project and I know that I'll continue tinkering with it as time goes on!
 I hope you enjoy it as much as I did.

 ## How to make it all run
-You'll need python3.
-And pygame.
+You'll need `python3`.
+And `pygame`.
 And probably some of the other packages this depends on.
-I'll get a better writeup soon.
+I'll get a better writeup soon, and maybe some automagical package downloading/containerizing (which will likely result in an shoutout to another awesome coworker Tim).
 Anywho, I'm sure you can use your own developer awesomeness to get all the packages.
 Then open a terminal, go to the right folder, and run this by typing `python3 main.py`.
 And then enjoy!